19 Tech Products That’ll Make DIYers Drool

 The mower worked, rain or shine, for the few months I used it, even on the hills.
 And because of the random cutting pattern, it left no tracks around trees or against the fence.
 My son was extremely disappointed when we sent back the mower after the trial (mowing is his job).

-At the manufacturer's website, you can check out a cool video and find a dealer near you.
-The Husqvarna Automower is a little pricey, but lawn services aren't cheap either, and bragging rights?
-Priceless.
+At the manufacturer’s website, you can check out a cool video and find a dealer near you.
+The Husqvarna Automower is a little pricey, but lawn services aren’t cheap either, and bragging rights?
+Priceless. — Mark Petersen, Associate Editor.
+Plus: 10 handy mowing tips you need to know.

 Prevent Port Damage to Your Smartphone or Laptop